Abduction of a Sabine Woman

 Abduction of a Sabine Woman (or The Rape (Note: This name is a "false friend" mistranslation of raptio, meaning kidnapping or abduction of a group) of the Sabine) is a large and complex marble statue by the Flemish sculptor and architect Giambologna (Johannes of Boulogne).
-It was completed between 1579 and 1583 for Cosimo I de' Medici.
+It was completed between 1579 and 1583 for Francesco I de' Medici, Grand Duke of Tuscany.
 Giambologna achieved widespread fame in his lifetime, and this work is often considered his masterpiece.
 It has been in the Loggia dei Lanzi, Florence, since August 1582.

 The statue is composed in the figura serpentinata style.
 It depicts three figures: a young man in the centre who has seemingly taken a woman from the despairing older man below him.
 It is ostensibly based on the "rape of the Sabine Women", a legend from the early history of Rome when the city contained relatively few women, leading to their men committing a raptio (large-scale abduction (Note: the word is rendered as rape in archaic or literary English due to mistranslation.)) of young women from nearby Sabina.

 It was the first of Giambologna's statues for Francesco de’ Medici of Tuscany, and is produced in the Mannerist style associated with the Italian High Renaissance.
 It consists of three full figures and was carved from a single block of white marble.
 It was not given a title until after it was completed.
 Giambologna was typically non-committal about the subject matter of his work and in this instance, wanted to produce a large, monumental sculpture that would display his virtuosity.
 Between the time it was finished and Francesco had it installed at the Loggia dei Lanzi, Vincenzo Borghini suggested the title The Rape of the Sabines, and a bronze relief was added to the pedestal to link it to the Roman myth.

 Title and subject

-The statue was made for Francesco de’ Medici of Tuscany, not by commission, but rather to impress the influential Medici, for whom the artist later produced a number of works, thereby established his career and reputation.
+The statue was made for Francesco I de' Medici, Grand Duke of Tuscany, not by commission, but rather to impress the influential Medici, for whom the artist later produced a number of works, thereby established his career and reputation.

 Giambologna was more interested in technique and form than story-telling or history painting and typically named his works only late in their completion.
 His working titles for this statue included Paris and Helen, Pluto and Proserpina and Phineus and Andromeda, although the naming was not a matter he was preoccupied with.
 According to the art historian John Shearman, the statue was "an experiment in form rather than content", and typical of its time, "the expression of artistic qualities".
 The historian Charles Avery agreed with this, describing it as "purely as a compositional exercise".
 Avery went on to say that Giambologna's "lack of concern with specific subject matter or deep emotional expression...left him free to concentrate on the technical aspect, extending his virtuosity to the limits of the materials with which he worked."